voroshkov/Chorus-RF-Laptimer/README.md

 2. Bluetooth module baud rate must correspond to Arduino's: 115200 baud
 3. Loopback jumper must be in place.
 4. Wiring :)

+<a name="contributors"></a>
+## Contributors

+Big thanks to all contributors to this project:

+Android app:
+- Louis Plett (highway11) - voice speaking
+- Ray Erik Rabe (raveerk) - CSV reports generation
+- evgen48 - display frequencies in MHz

 <a name="contacts"></a>
 ## Contacts